SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

   ```

 ### Status Handling
-A status is defined as a codelist with code, text, and a description.
-The values of the codelist can be added by [providing initial data](https://cap.cloud.sap/docs/guides/databases#providing-initial-data).
+A status is defined as a code list with code, text, and a description.
+The values of the code list can be added by [providing initial data](https://cap.cloud.sap/docs/guides/databases#providing-initial-data).
 As a reference, you can use the [PoetrySlamStatusCodes](../../../tree/main-single-tenant/db/data).

 To initialize the status, set a default in the [entity definition](../../../tree/main-single-tenant/db/poetrySlamManagerModel.cds).
 The following example shows the entity *PoetrySlamStatusCodes*: